-If you have been abused or neglected at Winfield Woods Healthcare Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Winfield Woods Healthcare Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Winfield Woods Healthcare Center?

 Winfield Woods Healthcare Center is a large intermediate and skilled nursing care facility that offers 138 certified beds from Medicare and Medicaid.
 The facility is a for-profit, individually-owned center for the elderly that offers several long-term care services and short-term rehabilitation programs.
 Healthcare professionals at Winfield Woods Healthcare Center accommodate personalized care for each resident during their residency.
 The center is located at 28 West 141 Liberty Street, Winfield, IL, telephone number 630-668-9696.
 The Illinois Nursing Home Care Act governs Winfield Woods Healthcare Center.

 Winfield Woods Healthcare Center’s Address, Phone Number, and Contact Information